Polish truckers start round-the-clock blockade of fourth Ukrainian border crossing

 "We have no intention of giving up and we will stand until we get our terms."

-Polish truckers have already been blocking access to three other border crossings since Nov.
+Polish truckers started their protest on Nov.
 6, demanding that the European Union reintroduce a permit system for Ukrainian truckers entering the bloc and for EU truckers entering Ukraine, with exemptions for humanitarian aid and military supplies.

 The system was lifted after Russia invaded the country in 2022.